Superspace formulation of exotic supergravities in six dimensions

 The spinors in $(0010)={\bf48}$ are found at the right dimension, with their equation of motion.

 The ``gravitino'' sequence in $(1000)={\bf8}$ is

 where $\alpha=(010)$, and the ``gravity'' sequence in $(0000)={\bf1}$ is

 In both these cases, the equations of motion are the exterior derivative on the fields, except for the modules $(030)$ and $(040)$, respectively, which instead are surviving gauge invariant field strengths (this is indeed true also for the tensor fields, where the invariant field strength is in $(020)(0100)$).
 The primed tensor product in the ``syzygies'' (the reducibilities of the equations of motion, in two steps) implies a projection on the irreducible modules which are not reached via $(030)$ or $(040)$, respectively, and the arrow is nilpotent.
-It is straightforward to verify that in the gravitino sequence,
+So, by definition,